-Symantec recommends that SMS/SCCM packages launch Setup.exe rather than the MSI directly.
-This method ensures that the MSI engine can update to the minimum recommended version and also enables installer logging.
-Use the custom package creation feature in SMS/SCCM to create custom packages instead of the package wizard feature.
+Symantec recommends that SCCM/SMS packages launch Setup.exe rather than the MSI directly.
+This method enables installer logging.
+Use the custom package creation feature in SCCM/SMS to create custom packages instead of the package wizard feature.

-Table: Process for installing the client using Microsoft Systems Management Server lists the tasks to create and distribute Symantec client software with SMS 2003.
+Table: Process for installing the client using Microsoft System Center Configuration Manager / Systems Management Server lists the tasks to create and distribute Symantec client software with SCCM/SMS.

-Table: Process for installing the client using Microsoft Systems Management Server
+Table: Process for installing the client using Microsoft System Center Configuration Manager / Systems Management Server

-For more information on using SMS/SCCM, see the Microsoft documentation that is appropriate for your version.
+For more information on using SCCM/SMS, see the Microsoft documentation that is appropriate for your version.